Battle of Changsha (1941–1942)

-The third Battle of Changsha (24 December 1941 – 15 January 1942; 第三次長沙會戰) was the first major offensive in China by Imperial Japanese forces following the Japanese attack on the Western Allies.
+The Third Battle of Changsha (24 December 1941 – 15 January 1942; 第三次長沙會戰) was the first major offensive in China by Imperial Japanese forces following the Japanese attack on the Western Allies and the attack on Pearl Harbor, and Japan's third of four attempts to capture the Chinese city of Changsha.
+It was conducted with the purpose of severing Chinese lines of communication with British Hong Kong, and seizing control of Changsha's food production.

 The offensive resulted in failure for the Japanese, as Chinese forces were able to lure them into a trap and encircle them.
 After suffering heavy casualties, Japanese forces were forced to carry out a general retreat.

-Planning and forces
+Background and forces

+The city of Changsha, the capital of Hunan Province, was a point of major importance to the Chinese war effort.
+It was the key to China's most important rice-producing provinces, areas which supplied food for populous areas around the wartime capital of Chongqing.
+Both sides recognized the importance of this city, and had fought two major battles over the city in the previous two years.

 The offensive was originally intended to prevent Chinese forces from reinforcing the British Commonwealth forces engaged in Hong Kong.
 Infuriated by Chinese claims of having defeated him in his September-October 1941 Changsha Offensive, Japanese Eleventh Army commander General Korechika Anami originally intended to mount a thrust with his army to support the Twenty-Third Army's attack on Hong Kong.
 Anami's main force consisted of 27 infantry battalions, 10 artillery battalions, and one artillery battery.
+However, the attack was carried out after Hong Kong had fallen, defeating the point of the operation.
+In addition, the Japanese had prepared the operation as a swift attack by light forces, and thus only prepared a slender supply route.
+It was a logistical weakness the Chinese would soon exploit.

+Defending Changsha were Chinese forces under the command of southern General Xue Yue.
+Nicknamed the "Tiger of Changsha," Yue and his men had managed to defend Changsha against two large attacks by Japanese forces in 1939 and 1941.
+In both instances, the Chinese had lured the Japanese deep into their territory, and upon engaging their forces in Changsha, severed their supply lines from the rear, forcing the Japanese back into retreats and inflicting heavy losses.

+The urban city of Changsha was defended by the 10th corps.
+The corps had been defeated in the Second Battle of Changsha and its commander Li Yutang was dismissed.
+With the Japanese army approaching the city and replacement commander Zhong Bin (鍾彬) not yet arriving, Li Yutang was reinstated as the commander.
+The officers and soldiers of the 10th corps were in high spirits, seeing this battle as a chance for rehabilitation of the corps and their commander.